STORM: Segment, Track, and Object Re-Localization from a Single Image: Experimental Evaluation

 \subsection{Tracking Failure Detection and Recovery}

-To answer \textbf{Q4}, we evaluate whether STORM’s tracking module (TOM) can detect when it loses track of an object—that is, whether it exhibits self-awareness of tracking failure.
-To this end, we synthetically generate a dataset using BOP annotations, enabling TOM to learn to distinguish between successful and failed tracking by leveraging object crops, distractors, and viewpoint variations.
+To answer \textbf{RQ4}, we evaluate STORM's tracking module (TOM), \ie, its ability to detect when the current observation is no longer compatible with previously successful tracks.
+Following our verifier formulation (\S\ref{sub:tom}), TOM predicts a compatibility logit $g_\theta(x_t,\mathcal{M})$ between the current observation $x_t$ and a memory pool $\mathcal{M}$, and converts it into an energy-like score $E(x_t,\mathcal{M}) \approx -g_\theta(x_t,\mathcal{M})$.
+Tracking loss is detected when the smoothed score persistently exceeds a calibrated threshold.

-The training dataset is constructed using BOP as the source.
-For each object, we extract ground-truth masks to build a memory pool of clean object crops.
-Positive samples consist of segmented images and cropped images from the same object, serving as correctly tracked inputs for the classifier.
-Negative samples are generated in two ways: (i) pairing segmented images and crops from \emph{different} objects to simulate object identity confusion; and (ii) simulating tracking drift by pairing the segmented images with either randomly shifted crop regions around the mask or randomly cropped image regions.
-This carefully designed training strategy enables TOM to learn subtle visual cues distinguishing successful tracking from failure cases.
+\paragraph{Synthetic Failure Dataset from BOP.} We construct a verification dataset using BOP annotations.
+For each object, we extract ground-truth masks to build a memory pool $\mathcal{M}$ of clean object crops from successful frames.
+For compatible samples $\mathcal{D}_{in}$, we pair a segmented observation with a crop from the \emph{same} object, which should yield a high compatibility logit and thus a low energy-like score.
+Incompatible samples $\mathcal{D}_{out}$ are generated via: (i) \emph{distractor swapping}, pairing observations with different object crops to simulate identity confusion; and (ii) \emph{drift simulation}, using randomly shifted crops or randomly cropped regions to mimic tracking drift and background latch.
+We train TOM using binary cross-entropy over logits.

-Moreover, to evaluate TOM’s ability to detect tracking loss under challenging conditions such as rapid motion and occlusion, we use the YCB-Video dataset with the following modifications.
-We simulate high-speed object motion by dropping the video frames randomly and simulate occlusion by applying random masks over the object regions.
+\paragraph{Stress Test on Modified YCB-Video.} To evaluate TOM under challenging conditions (rapid motion and occlusion), we further test on YCB-Video with controlled corruptions.
+We simulate high-speed motion by randomly dropping frames and simulate occlusion by applying random masks over object regions.
+These perturbations intentionally break temporal continuity, causing conventional trackers to drift without explicit failure detection.

+Unless otherwise stated, all TOM hyperparameters (including $\tau$) are here fixed once after validation and are not further re-tuned for any corruption setting.

+\textbf{Results.} Table~\ref{table:ycbv_tom_fp_tracking} reports mean recall (ADD, ADD-S, AR) on the modified YCB-V dataset.
+With TOM-based tracking-loss detection, STORM significantly outperforms the baseline (\ie without failure detection), with a measured end-to-end tracking-loop increase of about $14$ms in this stress-test pipeline.
+The component profile measures the TOM verifier itself at $9.10\smallpm{0.04}$ms per full forward pass (Appendix~\ref{app:runtime_profile}); together with FoundationPose tracking, this keeps the steady-state tracking loop in the real-time regime.
+SOM is invoked only for initialization or drift-triggered re-localization, so we do not claim that all initialization and recovery stages run at the same per-frame rate.